 Local Promotion Requirements

-Parent/guardian conferences will be held prior to retaining a student.
+Parent/guardian conferences and/conference calls will be held prior to retaining a student.

 Students who fail math or reading/English are required to attend Summer Enrichment in order to be promoted to the next grade level.